mardukaj/bar-chart/README.md

 # bar-chart

-In this example project i created library for drawing bar charts on X, Y axes.
+In this example project i have created a library for drawing bar charts on X, Y axes.
 Also i have made an live example for bar chart.

 - index.html - Displays bar chart example.